-Is the concern about a Child or Vulnerable Person? (see Appendix 1) Are there reasonable grounds?
+1. Is the concern about a Child or Vulnerable Person? (see Appendix 1)

+Are there reasonable grounds?
 Are there external agencies who need to be contacted?
+What are the next steps?

 2. Is the concern about a Church Leader (incl. volunteer leaders)? (see Appendix 2)